FishlandicFishy/lexicring/archival/chongqing-interpretation.md

 * Refer to "Lo, thou shalt not come to the barbecue, lest thou dost not ask a physics question." from Chongqing II

 Eu gosto das configurações; então, vá pela surface area
+* "I like the settings; so, go by the surface area"
 * Refer to "Lo, for my favoured application, Settings, thou shalt go through the surface area of the table." from Chongqing III

 And the swimming pool: As they'd say, "sacre bleu"